How to support the Amazon Rainforest through volunteering

 3. NAPRA — Support Center for the Amazonian Riverside Population

 NAPRA has been promoting training for students and professionals from various areas to work in the Amazon context for more than 20 years, besides supporting the riverside communities of the Lower Rio Madeira in Rondônia.

-It's the project I know best because I had my experience of volunteer work in the Amazon with them.
-I became a volunteer at the beginning of 2019 and I plan to help them for many years.
-This organization's branch offices are in six cities of São Paulo: Ribeirão Preto, Araraquara, Catanduva, Campinas, São Paulo and São Carlos - where general meetings take place once a month.
+NAPRA is also the project I know best because I had my experience of volunteer work in the Amazon with them.
+I became a volunteer at the beginning of 2019 and I plan to continue to help them for many years.
+This organization's branch offices are in six cities of São Paulo: Ribeirão Preto, Araraquara, Catanduva, Campinas, São Paulo and São Carlos — where general meetings take place once a month.